-This motherboard has an Intel Slot 1 CPU socket.
+This motherboard uses an Intel Socket 370 PPGA or FCPGA CPU.
 If you purchased a CPU packaged by Intel, follow the installation instructions that come with it.
-In any case, please review the following generic instructions.
-You must install the CPU Retention Module that comes with the motherboard first.
-Make sure you take precautions against static electric damage.
+In any case, please review the following generic instructions which are the same for both CPU types.
+Make sure you take precautions against static electric damage to the CPU.